MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |1|Groups|Wave was configured by administrator using groups.|
 |2|RemainingDevices|Automatically created wave which includes all devices in profile's scope which are not covered by previous waves.|

-## M365 Apps Admin Services cloud update tenant configuration schema
+## Cloud Update tenant configuration schema

-The M365 Apps Admin Services [cloud update](/microsoft-365-apps/admin-center/cloud-update) tenant configuration related events extend the Common schema with the following record types.
+The [Cloud Update](/microsoft-365-apps/admin-center/cloud-update) tenant configuration related events extend the Common schema with the following record types.

 ### CloudUpdateTenantConfigAuditRecord